Classic musicals, West End hits, bold new works and movie adaptations like 'Frozen' and 'Mean Girls' are among the anticipated debuts.

 Opening: April 8

 Joshua Jackson makes his Broadway debut in the a revival of Mark Medoff’s landmark play, which centers on a speech teacher at a school for the deaf who falls in love with the janitor, a deaf woman who is speechless by choice.
-Kenny Leon directs the new staging, which also stars Lauren Ridloff.Previews: March 22
+Kenny Leon directs the new staging, which also stars newcomer Lauren Ridloff and Anthony Edwards.Previews: March 22

 Opening: April 11